Tired of lowering your design fee to win new work?

 So they respond by saying:

-“Thank you for your latest proposal.
+“Thank you for your revised proposal.
 We’re getting closer, however, we’re not quite there yet.
 If you could just sharpen your pencil a little more we may have a deal”

-Before long you’ve entered yet another round of negotiations and experienced yet another reduction in the design fee… there must be a better way!
+Before long you’ve entered yet another round of negotiations and experienced yet another design fee reduction… there must be a better way!

 So, what’s the best way for Architects and Interior Designers to respond when asked to lower their design fees?